swagquotient0/SoftwareDev-MIDTERM/readme.md

 The following assumptions are made while developing this project :-
  1. All vehicle parameters are known.
- 2. The current position and orientation of the vehicle can be calculated at any time through sensor feedback.
+ 2. The current position and orientation of the vehicle can be calculated at any time by assuming a sensor feedback system.
  3. Desired heading and velocity are continuously given to the system as input.
  4. Friction, Wheel slippage and actuator saturation is minimal.
+ 5. The initial velocity cannot be zero i.e v>0.
+ 6. The maximum steering angle is 45 degrees.

 ## Agile Iterative Process (AIP)
 This project was completed using AIP with the involvement of 3 programmers using Pair-programming in turns.
 The detailed Product Backlog, Iteration Backlogs and Work Log are mentioned in the link given below :